 This is not only the only sustainable work to resolve international conflicts, it also saves a lot of money and creates much less anti-American sentiment.

 Sure, not all of the ideas in Obama’s book stand on solid ground, but name one person whose ideas are all great.
 I still think Obama’s one of the most human presidents the US has ever had.
 I try to look at the person, not the political agenda, and I’ve never seen anyone in office more sincere than Barack Obama.
-If you want to learn more about one of America’s greatest presidents, this is the place to start.
+If you want to learn more about one of America’s greatest presidents, The Audacity Of Hope is the place to start.

 What else can you learn from the blinks?